kafai-yip/kafai-yip.github.io/_pages/home.md

 ---

 I’m a third-year PhD student in the Department of Linguistics at Yale University.
-I’m interested in the structure of language and how it relates to sound and meaning.
+I’m interested in the structure of language and how it relates to meaning and sound.
 I love cats.
 I’m a Hong Konger.

 {% capture notice-text %}
-* My paper on universal concord has been published in [PWPL](https://repository.upenn.edu/pwpl/vol28/iss1/25/)! ([lingbuzz](https://ling.auf.net/lingbuzz/006299))
+* My paper on converbs and adverbial clauses has been published on [SCL](https://sciendo.com/article/10.2478/scl-2022-0006) ([lingbuzz](https://ling.auf.net/lingbuzz/006569))!
+Comments are very welcome!
-* Our paper on discontinuous predicates has been published in [PWPL](https://repository.upenn.edu/pwpl/vol28/iss1/5/)! ([lingbuzz](https://ling.auf.net/lingbuzz/006283))
 {% endcapture %}

 <div class="notice--info">